aagrawal207/Atomic/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request to help improve NextTask.
+Please feel free to submit a Pull Request to help improve Atomic.

 ## License